 - Continue your research, college visits, and admission representative contacts. - Aim for Thanksgiving as a personal deadline to complete all college applications, so that you have sufficient time to focus on school work. - ➤ If you filed an Early Decision application, you must continue to work on and file other applications.
 Students who are deferred or denied in December may not be in the frame of mind to produce quality applications at that time! - Continue to work hard in school.
 First-quarter grades will soon be available, and you might want to request that they be forwarded to colleges.
-Remember, your second-quarter grades will be mailed to your colleges. - ➤ Keep in contact with your guidance counselor and the College Office.
+Remember, your second-quarter (mid-year) grades may be requested by some of your colleges. - ➤ Keep in contact with your counselor and the College Office.